Hoomanzoh79/Hoomanzoh79/README.md

 ### Hi there 👋
-I'm Hooman Zohrevand,a Backend developer,
+I'm Hooman Zohrevand,a Backend Developer.
 I'm currently working with Django and Django Rest Framework

+I have completed my bachelor's in Biomedical Engineering but my passion for programming took me to Backend Development and Python Programming

-I love programming and everything about it
+I love programming and everything about it 🫡

 Interested in learning Data Analysis 🧐